Winipedia/pyrig/docs/more/example-usage.md

 from pathlib import Path
 from typing import Any
-from pyrig.dev.configs.docs.mkdocs import MkdocsConfigFile as BaseMkdocsConfigFile
+from pyrig.dev.configs.docs.mkdocs import MkdocsConfigFile as BaseMkdocsCF

-class MkdocsConfigFile(BaseMkdocsConfigFile):
+class MkdocsConfigFile(BaseMkdocsCF):
     """Company-branded documentation theme."""

     @classmethod